 Can someone hack your Telegram?

-Unfortunately, they can.
-One of the easiest ways to hack a Telegram account is by gaining physical access to an unblocked phone or device.
-In that case, all of Telegram’s security bells and whistles go out the window.
-Even the company admits they cannot protect you in that situation unless you take immediate action.
+But aside from the cybersecurity risk, one of the easiest ways to steal a Telegram account is by gaining physical access to an unlocked device with the app on.
+There’s very little that Telegram’s internal security features can do in the face of device theft.
+Even the company admits that they can’t protect you in that situation unless you take immediate action to restore your account.

 How secure is Telegram?